lzim/teampsd/docs/ms_teams_guide.md

 ### Switch Organizations

-To switch out of an organization on the VA Teams WebApp Brower:
+To switch out of an organization on the VA Teams WebApp on your browser:

 Click on the **organization you are currently in**, located next your profile picture & name.
 ![click on organization drop down image](https://user-images.githubusercontent.com/59668647/88048075-81bbce80-cb07-11ea-80af-a9f94bd6a63a.png)